borgbase/docs.borgbase.com/strategy.md

 A recommended strategy is 3-2-1[^3], meaning 3 copies of important data – two local, one remote.
 In most cases this is a good number, but can't be applied 1:1 to e.g. servers.
 Be aware that a RAID setup would not count as two copies[^4], as they are too closely related and prone to simultaneous deletion by e.g. the same logical error or malfunctioning hardware.

 ## Conclusion
-Hopefully this article was able to change your perspective on backups and the main aspects surrounding them.
+Hopefully this article was able to change your perspective[^6] on backups and the main aspects surrounding them.
 If you followed all the steps, you are in a good place now.
 Knowing one's data assets, where they are located and how they are backed up is an excellent first step.
 Be sure to regularly update this document, as new assets are added or processes change.

 For a backup solution that alleviates many of the discussed issues, consider testing [BorgBase.com](https://www.borgbase.com).
 It was built to solve many common backup problems: